 OC9.4.7.8.2 Upon receipt of an Emergency Instruction from The Company (or instruction from SPT and/or SHETL as relevant), the Network Operator will confirm and acknowledge receipt in accordance with the requirements of BC2.9.2 and activate a Distribution Restoration Zone Plan as provided for in OC9.4.7.6.1(b).
 All instructions to relevant Restoration Contractors party to the Distribution Restoration Zone Plan will be issued by the Network Operator.

-OC9.4.7.8.3 The operation of the Distribution Restoration Zone will then continue in accordance with the Distribution Restoration Zone Plan until it is terminated in accordance with the requirements of OC9.4.7.6.3(d).
+OC9.4.7.8.3 The operation of the Distribution Restoration Zone will then continue in accordance with the Distribution Restoration Zone Plan until it is terminated in accordance with the requirements of OC9.4.7.6.3(d) from then on, provided establishment of the Distribution Restoration Zone Plan has been successful, activation of Regional Restoration Plans will then commence as provided for in OC9.4.7.10.

-OC9.4.7.8.4 Where The Company issues an Emergency Instruction (or in Scotland where SPT and/or SHETL as relevant issues an instruction) to a Network Operator to activate a Distribution Restoration Zone Plan, the Network Operator will first issue instructions to the Restoration Contractor (as provided for in OC9.4.5.1.1) informing them of the requirement to prepare their Anchor Plant to re-energise a Distribution Restoration Zone (or part thereof) and will (if applicable) then consequently issue instructions to Restoration Contractors in respect of their Top Up Restoration Plant informing them of the requirement to prepare their Top Up Restoration Plant accordance with the Distribution Restoration Zone Plan.
+OC9.4.7.8.4 Where The Company issues an Emergency Instruction (or in Scotland where SPT and/or SHETL as relevant issues an instruction) to a Network Operator to activate a Distribution Restoration Zone Plan, the Network Operator will first issue instructions to the Restoration Contractor (as provided for in OC9.4.5.1.1) informing them of the requirement to prepare their Anchor Plant to re-energise a Distribution Restoration Zone (or part thereof) and will (if applicable) then consequently issue instructions to Restoration Contractors in respect of their Top Up Restoration Plant informing them of the requirement to prepare their Top Up Restoration Plant accordance with the relevant parts of the Distribution Restoration Zone Plan.
 The Network Operator shall also liaise with the Relevant Transmission Licensee where they are party to the Distribution Restoration Zone Plan to ensure switching can take place in the appropriate timescales.
-The Network Operator in liaison with the Restoration Contractor(s) will discuss when their Anchor Plant and Top Up Plant are expected to be available.
+The Network Operator in liaison with Restoration Contractor(s) will discuss when their Anchor Plant and Top Up Plant are expected to be available.
 For the avoidance of doubt, the Anchor Restoration Contractor shall not start to re-energise the Distribution Restoration Zone until instructed by the Network Operator in accordance with OC9.4.7.8.10 and this instruction shall only be given once the Network Operator has configured its System and taken the necessary additional actions to prepare the Distribution Restoration Zone to be re-energised.
 This may include any automatic switching that takes place through the action of any Distribution Restoration Zone Control System.
 It is only then, that once external site supplies have been restored, and as appliable to the Distribution Restoration Zone Plan, that Network Operators will give instructions (by manual or automatic means) to Restoration Contractors in respect of Top Up Restoration Plant to synchronise to the Network Operator’s System in accordance with OC9.4.7.8.10.

-OC9.4.7.8.5 All relevant Restoration Contractors and where applicable Relevant Transmission Licensees will inform the Network Operator of the indicative time when their Plant and Apparatus will be ready to energise or synchronise to the Distribution Restoration Zone.
+OC9.4.7.8.5 All relevant Restoration Contractors and where applicable, Relevant Transmission Licensees, will inform the Network Operator of the indicative time when their Plant and Apparatus will be ready to energise or synchronise to the Distribution Restoration Zone.

 OC9.4.7.8.6 The Network Operator shall inform The Company (and the Relevant Scottish Transmission Licensee in the case of a Scottish Distribution Restoration Zone) and Transmission Licensees where they are party to the Distribution Restoration Zone Plan advising that it has contacted the appropriate Restoration Contractors in accordance with the Distribution Restoration Zone Plan and the expected time when the Anchor Generator will energise the Distribution Restoration Zone.